 From Ashley Madison to the federal government, it doesn't seem like any site is safe from hackers anymore.
 In 2015, there were 781 known data breaches, which released over 169 million records in cyberattacks across the country.

-Here are the biggest breaches of the year and who they impacted.
+Here are the biggest breaches of 2015 and who they impacted.

 • Anthem, Inc.

 With nearly 79 million records hacked, Anthem had the largest data breach of the year.
-This Indianapolis-based health insurer is the largest community health plan in Ohio and the second largest in the country.
+The Indianapolis-based health insurer is the largest community health plan in Ohio and the second-largest in the country.
 The sophisticated attack happened in January 2015, and hackers accessed information including names, birthdates, medical ID numbers, social security numbers, addresses, and employment information.
 Anthem stated that confidential medical and financial information was not accessed.

 • U.S. Office of Personnel Management

 In June of 2015, the U.S. Office of Personnel Management announced that it was the victim of two separate but connected data breaches.
 These hacks released over 21.5 million records of current, former, and prospective federal employees and contractors, including members of the military over the last 15 years.
 The information exposed included names, addresses, financial and health histories, social security numbers, family members, and maybe even fingerprints.